2021 FIBA Under-19 Women's Basketball World Cup

 The 2021 FIBA Under-19 Women's Basketball World Cup (2021-es FIBA 19 év alatti kosárlabda-világbajnokság) was a tournament organised by FIBA for women's youth national teams aged 19 years old and below.
 The tournament was hosted in Debrecen, Hungary from 7 to 15 August 2021.

-The United States won their ninth title by defeating Australia in the final.
-Hungary won their first ever medals after a win over Mali.
+The United States won their ninth title, after defeating Australia in the final.
+Hungary won their bronze medals after a win over Mali.

 Qualified teams

 Draw

 The draw took place on 28 April 2021 in Berlin, Germany.

 Seeding

 On 27 April 2021, the pots were announced.

 Preliminary round

 All times are local (UTC+2).